 Reduce chances of residential burglary

-There have been several residential burglaries in the Achterhoek in recent times.
-Unfortunately also in Aalten and Dinxperlo.
-Especially in Dinxperlo the number of residential burglaries has increased.
+There have been several residential burglaries in the Achterhoek region recently.
+Unfortunately, this also includes Aalten and Dinxperlo.
+The number of residential burglaries has increased particularly in Dinxperlo.

-On Friday afternoon, January 24, police and boas of the municipality of Aalten held a "white feet action.
-With this action they want to make residents aware of the risks of burglary.
-Between 4 p.m. and 6:30 p.m., five police officers and five municipal enforcers went out in Dinxperlo.
-They checked at various homes whether doors and windows were properly locked and whether gates and sheds were locked.
+On Friday afternoon, January 24, police and municipal enforcement officers from the municipality of Aalten conducted a "white feet campaign."
+The aim of this campaign was to make residents aware of the risks of burglary.
+Between 4:00 and 6:30 p.m., five police officers and five municipal enforcement officers went out in Dinxperlo.
+They checked various homes to see if doors and windows were properly closed and if gates and sheds were locked.

 "A residential burglary has a great impact on the sense of security.
 Every opportunity for burglars is therefore one too many," said Mayor Anton Stapelkamp.
 "Together with the police, we are committed to making residents aware to take measures against burglars and break-ins."

-Do you have questions about how to prevent a residential burglary?
-Or has this happened in your immediate vicinity and would you like to talk about it?
-On Friday, January 31, police and boas will be at the weekly market in Dinxperlo to answer questions and give tips.
-You are welcome, also for other matters or to discuss suspicious situations.
+Do you have questions about how to prevent a burglary?
+Or has this happened in your immediate vicinity and would you like to discuss it?
+On Friday, January 31, police officers and boa's will be boa's the weekly market in Dinxperlo to answer questions and give tips.
+You are welcome to come by, also for other matters or to discuss suspicious situations.

 Here's how to reduce the chances of a home burglary

-• Make sure there are no objects around your home on which burglars can climb, such as containers, stairs or scaffolding.
+- Health there are no objects around your home that burglars can climb on, such as containers, stairs, or scaffolding.

 Beware of fake agents!